 The holidays are undoubtedly a stressful time.
 Of course, it’s great to spend time with loved ones, share presents and eat good food while watching nostalgic movies.
-But along with all of that, comes spending time with people you’d rather avoid, eating too much, and – perhaps – family rows.
-So how do you survive the holidays during pregnancy? ~Health&Parenting
+But along with all of that, comes spending time with people you may want to avoid, eating too much, and – perhaps – family arguments.
+How do you survive the holidays during pregnancy? ~Health&Parenting

-Here are some tips from around the internet that we’ve found to be helpful, especially if you’re pregnant during the holidays.
+Here are some helpful tips from around the internet to deal with the holidays while you’re pregnant.

 Tips For Surviving The Holidays While Pregnant